pufferpanel/pufferpanel/docs/installing_nodes.rst

 	var servers = require('./services');

-Once all of that is complete run the commands below to start GSD.
+Once all of that is complete run the commands below to complete the install of GSD.

 .. code-block:: sh

 	[$]~ cd /srv/gsd
 	[$]~ npm install

+In order to start GSD, execute the command below in a new screen

+..code-block::sh

 	[$]~ npm start

 Congratulations!
 Your first node is configured.